brainfrozeno00o/fitness-tracker/README.md

   - Workout - name and which trainee it belongs to, workout date, remarks (if there are)
   - Exercise - name
   - Workout Exercise - determining which workout and exercise, and then how many reps and how intense it would be, remarks (if there are)
+- Delete the following by ID: Trainee, Workout, Exercise, and Workout Exercise

 This service currently uses the _MVC Architecture_ pattern for simplicity.
 There might be a chance that it would be converted to using Clean Architecture once things go complex.

 ## TODO
-- Delete the following
-  - Trainee
-  - Workout
-  - Exercise - should probably also update workout exercises as well along the way
-  - Workout Exercise
 - Update the following
   - Trainee - name
   - Workout - name and remarks